marianmeres/ticker/README.md

 Using a tick signal from a sync ticker shown above for a periodical **asynchronous** work (e.g. periodical api data fetching) [may not be the best choice](https://developer.mozilla.org/en-US/docs/Web/API/setInterval#ensure_that_execution_duration_is_shorter_than_interval_frequency).
-For such cases use its "delayed" sibling.
-Instead of frequency it guarantees a delay between the worker calls.
+For such cases, use its "delayed" sibling.
+Instead of frequency, it guarantees a delay between worker calls.

 ## Delayed Worker Ticker Usage